Good soil for the garden includes three important elements, sand, clay and natural materials.

-There’s also a triangle area where we chose to live that was covered in trees and fallen debris, we’re not sure if this area has ever been cleared which means layers upon layers of debris have covered the ground.
+There’s also a heavy tree area on this property where we chose to live nad it’s covered with fallen debris.
+We’re not sure if this area has ever been cleared which means layers upon layers of debris have covered the ground.

 We started digging to see how long it would take to reach hard clay because the top layer was amazing.

 About six inches down and there it was that chunky clay glaring at us.